Andy Billig: Washington House of Representatives

 After he was elected to the House of Representatives in 2010, Billig immediately assumed a transportation leadership position in the House, serving as vice-chair of the House Transportation Committee.
 In that role, he helped write the state's two-year transportation budget.
 Billig also served on the Education, Environment, and Technology & Economic Development committees.

 Washington Senate

 In 2012, Billig was elected to the Senate, where he was given a leadership position as the Minority Whip.
 In 2015, he was chosen to represent the caucus as the Deputy Leader and served as the Senate Majority Leader from 2018 to 2024.
 During the 2018 legislative session, he served on the Early Learning & K-2 Education, Ways & Means, and Rules committees.
 One of his primary achievements of the 2018 session was the DISCLOSE Act, which increases transparency of campaign contributions and closes campaign finance disclosure loopholes.
 In 2024, Billig announced he would not seek reelection for a fourth term.

 Spokane Indians Baseball Team

 In 1992, Billig became general manager of the Spokane Indians Baseball Team.
 He later became president and co-owner of the team and remains active in management and ownership.
+Billig is currently the CEO of Brett Sports, the umbrella organization that operates the Spokane Indians Baseball Club and the Spokane Chief Hockey Club.